backyardbiomech/DLCconverterDLT/README.md

 **NOTE**: As of 6 February, 2020, these "work" in so far as they produce files that look like they have the correct format without spitting out errors, and they have been *minimally* tested on sample data.
 They have *not* been tested in a complete workflow to make sure that everything matches up where it should.
 Be especially careful to make sure your data lines up on the appropriate frame of video, and that frame offsets are working correctly.
 Please feel free to test, edit, contribute, suggest.
 Consider these a first draft!

+**NOTE**: As of 21 October, 2020, I am working on converting these to work with multianimal DLC, and cleaning up a few bugs.

 Once they are well tested, I will include these functions directly in Argus, and I'm sure a similar set of MATLAB scripts will find their way into DLTdv8.

 ## Getting Started